Study Abroad FAQs

 - Are there ways to get additional funding for my study abroad semester?

 Yes.
 There are many scholarships available for study abroad.
 Many programs offer scholarships for their students, usually intended for a specific audience (financial need scholarships; study abroad ambassador positions; diversity scholarships; etc).
 There are also federal and national scholarships and grants that you can apply for.
 See here for more specific information.
+Be sure to always check in with the Financial Aid Office if you have been awarded an outside scholarship so they can inform you how the outside scholarship may impact your financial aid.

 - Who can study abroad?